PEARL-Monash/Modularized-Small-Signal-Modeling-of-Grid-Forming-Inverters/README.md

 7. VSG_Model_VI.mlx: Generates the symbolic small-signal model for a Virtual Synchronous generator with algebraic virtual impedance.
 8. VSG_model_No_CC.mlx: Generates the symbolic small-signal model for a Virtual Synchronous generator with no current controller.
 This is reduced model version of the VSG_Model.
-9. VSG_model_No_VC.mlx: Generates the symbolic small-signal model for a Virtual Synchronous generator with no voltage controller.
+9. VSG_model_No_VC.mlx: Generates the symbolic small-signal model for a Virtual Synchronous generator without voltage or current controller.
 This is reduced model version of the VSG_Model.
-10. CGVSG_XR_EA.mlx: Conducts the eigenvalue analysis for a CGVSG.
+10. VSG_SCR.mlx: Conducts the eigenvalue analysis for a VSG for grid strength variation.

 ## Run into some issues?